abdullah-dalallah/StockTracker/README.md

 ## 🚀 How to Run the Project

-1. Clone the repository: `git clone https://github.com/your-username/your-repository-name.git` *(Remember to replace this with your actual URL)*
+1. Clone the repository: `git clone https://github.com/abdullah-dalallah/StockTracker.git`
 2. Open the project in the latest stable version of Android Studio.
 3. Let Gradle sync and build the project.
 4. Run the `app` configuration on an emulator or a physical device.